Sell-Yourself Tips for Consultants

 Wrong: "Ladies and gentlemen, thank you for the opportunity…"

-Right: “In the next ten minutes I am going to convince you that the best decision you can make is to invest in my services.”
+Right: "In the next ten minutes you will be convinced you that the best decision you can make is to invest in the services of Fripp Associates."

 Focus on the bottom line.
 Stress the results you will get for them.